 The real genius of the project is what is contained within the tower.
 Inside the tower is a mixture of potassium nitrate and sodium nitrate; also known as salt!
 More specifically, saltpeter.
 Sodium nitrate is currently used to preserve certain foods and is the reason bacon goes green if left uneaten for too long.
 In power towers, the salt is heated by the sunlight reflected off the mirrors until it is molten and packed to the brim with energy.
 The salt is cheap and extremely good at retaining heat, acting as a kind of thermal battery.
 This means that power towers can continue to provide energy long after the sun has stopped shining.
 What’s more, salt can be used at much higher temperatures than any of its competitors.
 One issue with using molten salt is that it can freeze in the pipes.
 For this reason, new types of solar salt are being developed which have much lower melting points.

 One apparent issue with this design is the effect on birds.
 If you have thousands of mirrors concentrating the blazing sunlight of the desert into one spot, any bird that is unfortunate enough to fly through the firing line could be killed by direct heat.
 There have even been reports of birds bursting into flames mid-air then crashing down to earth like meteorites.
-Given that we have decimated insect populations around the world, depriving many birds of their food source, it could be argued that this is an unacceptable side-effect of power towers.
-However, recent studies of bird deaths in a number of power towers have shown that initial estimates may have been wildly exaggerated.
+We have decimated insect populations around the world, depriving many birds of their food source, and scientists estimate that between 100 million and 1 billion birds die each year by flying into buildings in the US alone.
+Given these facts, it could be argued that bird deaths are an unacceptable side-effect of power towers However, recent studies of bird deaths in a number of power towers have shown that initial estimates may have been wildly exaggerated.

 Back in 2014, a conservationist by the name of Shawn Smallwood very roughly estimated that Ivanpah, the world’s largest CSP plant, could be killing 28,380 birds per year.
 That number or anything close to it would indeed be unacceptable.
 However, at the same time that Smallwood made his estimate, a large-scale study was being carried out at the Ivanpah plant to see just how many birds were actually dying.
 After 8,935 person hours and 281 dog-hours of searching, the team found just 695 dead birds and 35 dead bats.
 Adjusting for the bodies that weren’t found or were carried off by scavengers, the team estimated that around 3,500 birds had died in the plant’s grounds over the course of the year.
 They estimated that only around 1,500 of those deaths were caused by birds flying into the tower or being burned by the mirrors.
-That’s nearly twenty times fewer deaths than were predicted by Smallwood.
+That’s nearly twenty times fewer deaths than the number predicted by Smallwood which tarnished the plant’s name in the media.
 The other 2,000 deaths were listed as ‘unknown causes’ which could have nothing to do with the power plant at all.
-To put these numbers in context, it is estimated that domestic cats kill 1.4-3.7 billion birds per year.
+To put these numbers in context, it is estimated that in the US alone, domestic cats kill 1.3 to 4 billion birds per year.

 Category: Climate Change, Energy, EnvironmentTags: Batteries, Birds, Climate Change, Concentrating Solar, Conservation, Energy Production, Energy Storage, Molten Salt, Solar, Thermal Solar, Wind Power